tarandeepkhurana/Garment_Classifier_App/README.md

   This model achieved ~90% validation accuracy.

-- Due to the limitations of the custom CNN, the model was enhanced using VGG16 pretrained on ImageNet.
+- Due to the limitations of the custom CNN, the model was enhanced using VGG16 (Garment_Classifier (1).ipynb) pretrained on ImageNet.
    - **Modifications:**
       - Base VGG16 layers loaded with include_top=False
       - Only upper convolutional blocks were unfrozen and fine-tuned